 All System personnel employed in a TRS-eligible position on a half time or greater basis that is projected to last for 41⁄2 months or more are eligible for membership in the TRS Plan.
 However, students employed in positions that require student status as a condition of employment do not participate.
 Members with at least five years of service have a vested right to unreduced retirement benefits at age 65 or provided they have a combination of age plus years of service totaling 80 or more.
 However, members who began participation in the TRS Plan on or after September 1, 2007 must be age 60 to retire and members who were not vested in the TRS Plan on August 31, 2014, must be age 62 to retire under the second option.
-Members are fully vested after five years of service and are entitled to any reduced benefits for which the eligibility requirements have been met prior to meeting the eligibility requirements for unreduced benefits.
+Members are fully vested after five years of service and are entitled to any reduced benefits.
 Early retirement is at age 55 with 5 years of service credit or earlier than 55 with 30 years of service credit.
 There are additional provisions for early retirement if the sum of the member's age and years of service credit total at least 80, but the member is less than age 60 or 62 depending on date of employment, or if the member was grandfathered in under a previous rule.